Engage Your Thoughts: Advice & A Reading List From A Social Scientist

 Scientists, academics, and researchers write constantly for work and study.
 Writing is essential to recording work and sharing new finds with the broader world.

-So why would a scientist take even more time out of their busy day to do a different kind of writing?
+So why would a social scientist take even more time out of their busy day to do a different kind of writing?

 Let's hear directly from Mitch...